 People seek marriage counseling for a variety of reasons: infidelity, communication problems, and lack of intimacy, to name a few.
 Those that opt for online marriage counseling typically do so with the same motivations as those that prefer the in-person alternatives but prefer the added convenience and cost savings associated with online sessions.

-Whatever the reason, what is clear is that most of these people want to strengthen their marriage and prevent problems from escalating.
+Whatever the reason, what is clear is that most of these people want to strengthen their marriages and prevent problems from escalating.
 Unfortunately, many couples approach counseling as a last-ditch effort to save their marriage.
-It begs the question: does marriage counseling, and more specifically its modern-day digital version, online marriage therapy, prevent divorce?
+It begs the question: does marriage counseling, and more specifically its modern-day digital version, prevent divorce?

 Why Seek Marriage Counseling Online?

 Online counseling for couples, on the other hand, offers unmatched flexibility.
 It allows the consistent scheduling of sessions, something that is integral to treatment success.
-In addition, depending on the platform, therapists may be available for daily consultation as problems arise.
+In addition, on some platforms, the therapists are available for daily consultations as problems arise.
 Further, having sessions from the comfort of one’s home often creates a more inviting environment to talk about difficult issues.
 Couples can also continue to talk about the session after it ends since they don’t have to zip off in their cars to go somewhere else.

 Before we look at the advantages of online marriage counseling, let’s explore several factors that get in the way of effective marital therapy:

 - Waiting Too Long– Famed couples researcher John Gottman reports that the average couple goes through six years of marital difficulties before they seek marriage counseling.
 By that time, problems may be too entrenched to work out.
 As a rule, the earlier you seek counseling for marital problems the better.